What's New in the County Executive's Office

 For more than two decades, County Executive Abele has been a successful business owner.
-He currently runs a growing real estate company, CSA Commercial, and venture fund, CSA Partners that has created net new jobs and attracted new business to Milwaukee.
-Most recently, the County Executive Abele started Ward 4, the city’s largest start-up hub, that aims to "spur economic development" through creation of a space for early-stage companies.
+He currently runs a growing real-estate company and venture fund that has created net new jobs and attracted new business to Milwaukee.
+Most recently, County Executive Abele started Ward 4, the city’s largest start-up hub, which aims to spur economic development through creation of a space for early-stage companies.